 Taylor Brown is widely known as one of the nation's leaders in the field of agricultural broadcasting, and has played a huge role in western agriculture since he joined the Northern Ag Network as a regional farm broadcaster in 1979.
 Today he and his wife Shannon own the Northern Broadcasting System, and its flagship radio station KGHL (AM790 and 94.7FM) in Billings.

 Born in Sheridan, Wyoming, Taylor Brown grew up on his family's cattle ranch in eastern Montana near Sand Springs.
-He attended high school in Lewistown where he was active in FFA, and earned his bachelor's degree in Agriculture from Montana State University in Bozeman, where he served as the Student Body President.
+He attended high school in Lewistown where he was active in FFA and earned his bachelor's degree in Agriculture from Montana State University in Bozeman, where he served as the Student Body President.

-A past National President of the National Association of Farm Broadcasters, Taylor served 12 years as the President of the NAFB Foundation.
+A past National President of the National Association of Farm Broadcasting, Taylor served 12 years as the President of the NAFB Foundation.
 His many achievements in the broadcasting industry include being named America's "Farm Broadcaster of the Year", and receiving the prestigious "Oscar in Agriculture" award for radio, and being inducted into the NAFB Hall of Fame in 2010.